 Surcharges, also known as accessorials, add up quickly and can blur spend visibility.
 You will be busy enough processing orders without having to spend the extra time auditing your freight bills line by line.
-One solution is that you kickstart the season early, before surcharges take effect.
+One solution is that you kickstart the season early before surcharges take effect.
 Securing as many orders as possible ahead of time will give you the edge.

 Partner with Regional Carriers

 Unlike nationals like FedEx and UPS, the postal service doesn’t apply holiday surcharges, which can equate to significant savings.
 Another benefit is the ability to deliver to mailboxes and P.O. boxes, hereby increasing your reach.
 The USPS offers more competitive rates for lightweight parcels.
-If you send many of those around Christmas, say jewelry or small electronics, you can see a neat decrease of your shipping spend.
+If you send many of those around Christmas, say jewelry or small electronics, you can see a neat decrease in your shipping spend.

 Re-Examine Your Insurance Contract